-- Some women experience mood swings at first, which can be rather like PMS.
+- Some women experience mood swings at first, which can be like pre-menstrual mood swings (PMS).

 If you have prolonged bleeding with the contraceptive implant your doctor or nurse can prescribe extra hormone tablets to suppress the bleeding until it settles by itself.
 This way you keep the contraceptive cover, and the periods will usually settle down over time.
 This usually happens within three months of having the implant inserted.

 Will the contraceptive implant make me gain weight?